CLASSICS FOR A REASON

 Our 2014 season made a splash with the hilarity of Oscar Wilde's The Importance of Being Ernest.
 There was not a dry eye in the house (or should we say, under the stars), as night after night tears of laughter echoed over the bluffs into Lake Ontario and across to Toronto Island.
 Truly our most successful production in terms of audience appeal, it set the stage for what The Guild Festival could truly become, a professional Theatre of unparalleled quality for the GTA.

 Sadly in 2015 we lost our leader Sten Eirik, and the possible end of The Guild Festival Theatre was in sight.
 Miraculously, Jamie Robinson was brought on board at the last minute to take over the helm, directing the most attended season to date with Shakespeare's Romeo and Juliet.
 Reviews were stellar and the cast, crew and board of directors all felt the guiding hand of Sten pushing us to carry on with his dream.
-The stars have truly aligned as the 2016 season hiatus has given us time to reimagine how the next successful five years should look with the renewed energy of a revitalized Guildwood Park and Banquet Hall!
+The stars have truly aligned as the 2016 season hiatus gave us time to reimagine how the next successful five years should look with the renewed energy of a revitalized Guildwood Park and Banquet Hall!

 THE VIEW FROM HERE